Englios/Rust-Raytracing-1-Weekend/README.md

 ## About

 This is a learning project that implements a basic ray tracer in Rust.
 The implementation follows Peter Shirley's book while exploring Rust's unique features and comparing them with C++.
+Ironically named,this project will not be fully implemented in one weekend due to Skill Issue by me.
+I also use the aid of copilot to assist me in navigating through rust!

 ## Project Goals